Newsletter December 2017

-The sessions will be led by an experienced and qualified mindfulness tutor.
+The sessions will be led by Sabine Soosten, a Level 3 qualified ‘Mindfulness in Woodland’ practitioner.

 For further information please email firstname.lastname@example.org or phone the session leader, Sabine Soosten, on 01745 710626

-The regular Volunteer day will take place every Monday from 10.00 till 3.00 to look after our 50 acre site – woodlands, tree nursery, arboretum, heritage orchard, wildflower meadow, vineyard, Forest School sites.
+The regular Volunteer day takes place every Monday from 10.00 till 3.00 to look after our 50 acre site – woodlands, tree nursery, arboretum, heritage orchard, wildflower meadow, vineyard, Forest School sites.

-Volunteers will work with one of our staff who ensures that full training is given.
+Volunteers work with one of our staff who ensures that full training is given.
 You will learn about our woodlands and what lives in them, a range of woodland management skills, habitat creation and wildlife monitoring.